terwer/siyuan-plugin-blog/packages/zhi-common/README.md

 the library base for zhi related projects

-Note: ⚠️This library must be compatible with node, browser, electron and browser extension these all platforms
+Note: ⚠️This library is compatible with node, browser, electron and browser extension these all platforms

 ## Usage